momentfree/node-red-contrib-process-list/README.md

 npm install node-red-contrib-process-list
 ```
 ## Usage
 Use the editor to filter output with search string (`value`) against specified property (`property`).
-Process details are returned in output array when propery's value contains search term.
+Process details are returned in output array when propery's value contains search term. the match is **case insensitive**.
 You can specify a search term with `msg.tasksearch` input property also.
 `property` must be selected using the editor.
 Default is 'name or cmdline'.
 If at least one of these 2 property's value contains search term the process will be returned in output array.
 To get info on a specific process use editor and configure a filter based on property value.